UPPMAX/HPC-python/docs/index.rst

      -
      -
    * - 14:30-15:30
-     - Using GPU:s for Python
+     - Using GPUs for Python
      - Pedro?
      -
    * - 14.50